alanvarghese-dev/automated-lemp-setup/README.md

-# 🚀 Automated LEMP Stack Deployment using Ansible on AWS
+ Automated LEMP Stack Deployment using Ansible on AWS.

-## 📘 Description

-This project demonstrates the automated deployment of a LEMP stack — Linux, Nginx, MySQL, and PHP
-— on an AWS EC2 Ubuntu 24.04 instance using Ansible.
-This setup automates the provisioning and configuration of the web server, database, and PHP processor, and verifies functionality via a PHP info page.
+This project demonstrates the automated deployment of a LEMP stack [Linux, Nginx, MySQL, and PHP] on an AWS EC2 Ubuntu 24.04 instance using Ansible.It automates the provisioning and configuration of the web server, database and PHP processor, and verifies its functionality via a PHP info page.

----

-## 🧰 Technologies Used
+Technologies Used

 | Component   | Tool/Service      |
 |------------|--------------------|